WohlSoft/Moondust-Devkit-Help/Intro/QuickStart.md

 # Quick start
-**PGE Editor** - is advanced and echangable level and world editor which giving able to create levels and episodes for your games!
+**PGE Editor** - is an advanced and changeable level and world editor which giving able to create levels and episodes for your games!

 _<Sorry, this paragraph in under construction>_